TFI International: US and further Canadian expansion

 TransForce once again reorganized its energy services holdings in 2012 by consolidating its Canadian subsidiaries Kos Oilfield Transportation and Howard's Transport with their US counterparts Hemphill-Speedy and I.E. Miller to form TForce Energy Services.

 A months long campaign by TransForce to acquire one of its largest rivals, Canadian truckload carrier Contrans Group Inc., and its subsidiaries for CA$495 million completed successfully on January 15, 2015.
 Contrans comprised 12 trucking companies primarily in the truckload and specialty truckload markets.
 Earlier in the year, Contrans as a whole was reported to have operated 1,493 tractors, 2,541 trailers, and 39 straight trucks.
 The same report showed TransForce with 3,774 tractors, 12,486 trailers, and 3,288 straight trucks across all divisions.
 Most Contrans subsidiaries continued to operate as TransForce subsidiaries following acquisition.

 By 2016, TransForce already had a large LTL presence in the US via a variety of acquisitions but their truckload market share increased significantly with the October purchase of XPO Logistics Truckload, the truckload division of US freight carrier and broker XPO Logistics.
 The purchase price was reported to be US$558 million.
 XPO had purchased US carrier Con-Way the previous year but didn't find its truckload division, Con-Way Truckload, to be a good fit for XPO's strategic direction.
-There was a clause in the contract when Con-Way Freight bought Contract Freighters INC. The contract stated that if Con-Way were to ever sell their company that the former owners of Contract Freighters Inc had the right to buy it back.
-So a deal was struck with TransForce for a better fit.

 TransForce renamed the division CFI, the original name of the company acquired by Con-Way which had been rebranded Con-Way Truckload.

 In December 2016 the company changed its name to TFI International in a move it said "better reflects the increased geographic scope of its operations."
 This "increased geographic scope" was illustrated by the company's 2016 reports which showed 53% of its business was in Canada and 47% was in the US.

 TFI acquired third-party-logistics provider DLS Worldwide from U.S. company, R. R. Donnelley & Sons Company for US$225 million in November 2020.
 DLS was renamed TForce Worldwide (later renamed again TFWW) and continued to operate from the former DLS headquarters in Bolingbrook, Illinois.
+In September 2023, TFI International acquired British Columbia-based Vedder Transportation Group.